 Protection of individual's interests

-Generally, an individual who wants their payments, including advance payments, to go to another person on an ongoing basis can request the appointment of a 'payment nominee'.
-Full consideration should be given to the specific circumstances of the individual and other avenues of payments to a third party to ensure that a payment nominee arrangement is the correct arrangement for the individual.
+Generally, an individual who wants their FA payments, including advance payments, to go to another person on an ongoing basis can request the appointment of a 'payment nominee'.
+Centrelink should consider the circumstances and wishes of the individual and other avenues of payments to a third party to ensure that the proposed payment nominee arrangement is the most appropriate arrangement for the individual.

-In practice, a person who is eligible for FTB is unlikely to be in a situation where payment should be directed to a nominee for instalment payments.
-If a nominee is needed, it is likely that the person is unable to provide enough care for a child to meet the FTB child eligibility requirements, or the Secretary has appointed a payment nominee due to the issuing of a security notice.
+In practice, an individual who is eligible for FTB is unlikely to be in a situation where payment should be directed to a nominee for their instalment payments.
+If a nominee is needed, it is likely that the individual is unable to provide enough care for a child to meet the FTB child eligibility requirements, or Centrelink has appointed a payment nominee due to the issuing of a security notice (4.4.10).

-To appoint a nominee the relevant form should be completed.
-The nominee is required to indicate their acceptance of appointment and their obligations under FA law.
-Letters of the nominee appointment are to be sent to both the individual and the nominee.
+To appoint a payment nominee (other than in relation to a security notice), the individual should complete the relevant form.
+The nominee is required to indicate their acceptance of the appointment and their duties under FA law via written consent.
+Centrelink must send Letters confirming the nominee appointment to both the individual and the nominee.

 An appropriate payment nominee is not limited to being an individual.
 It can be a community organisation or body corporate.
-When appointing a nominee, the decision maker should:
+When appointing a nominee, Centrelink should:

 • investigate what individual or organisation might be the most appropriate payment nominee in the circumstances, and

-• obtain any necessary information that may be needed to make this assessment (this includes making the proposed principle aware of the nominee intention).
+• obtain any necessary information that may be needed to make this assessment (this includes making the individual aware of the intention to appoint a nominee).

 If a case involves a child of an Aboriginal or Torres Strait Islander group or a refugee child, then a social worker should be involved and consult with: